raverkamp/jettyprism/readme.txt

 installation folder and call
 java -e jettyprism/main.jar args ...

+** Logging
+The jettyprism servlet uses log4j2 for logging.
+If you have trouble configuring log4j2 then add -Dlog4j2.debug=true on the commandline.
+It helps.

 ** Running
 The program takes one argument, the name a configuration file.
 It must be in the form of a java properties file.